The 10th international conference on Machine Learning and Artificial Intelligence applications,

 World class expertise and practical content packed in 3 days!

-You can look forward to an excellent lineup of 40 international experts in ML and AI business and academic applications at ML Prague 2024.
-They will present advanced practical talks, hands-on workshops and other forms of interactive content to you.
+You can look forward to an excellent lineup of 45 international experts in ML and AI business and academic applications at ML Prague 2025.
+They will present advanced practical talks, hands-on workshops, and other forms of interactive content to you.

 What to expect